CODE-at-TACC/summer-2015/raspi/light/02-programming.md

 **Did your LED light blink?** If so, you've taken your first steps towards building this...

 ![Daft Punk Helmet](images/daft.gif)

-## Editing the blink.py program

-Open the blink.py file in nano by entering the following command in a Terminal window `nano blink.py`.
-Move around within the file using the arrow keys.
-Delete characters with the **Delete** key and insert characters by putting the cursor at the location you want to modify.
-Save the file using **Control-O** and quit **nano** with **Control-X**.
-Feel free to explore other command in nano (there's a link to a quick tutorial in the Resources section)

 # What you learned
 * How to define Raspberry Pi GPIO pins as outputs